Neurologic Physical Therapy

 Application

-Applications for the residency are accepted from early November through early February prior to the beginning of the residency in July.
+Applications for the residency are accepted from early November through early February prior to the beginning of the residency in August.
 Experienced physical therapists and new graduates are encouraged to apply.
-The residency accepts applications through the centralized application service for residency/fellowship education (RF-PTCAS).
+The residency accepts applications through the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).
 Visit the RF-PTCAS site for specifics on required application materials and to begin the application process.

 For questions regarding this residency program, contact: